eebio/esm/docs/src/flow_cytometers/manual_gating.md

 There are a variety of types of gates that can be applied to flow cytometry data.
 Each method uses the `gate(data, Method())` function signature which will return the subset of events in `data` that satisfy that gate.
 These can be used either in the Julia ESM package diectly, or in the transformations in the Excel template.

+!!! tip "Flow cytometry samples and groups"
+    When using ESM transformations, samples and groups are automatically converted to relative fluoresence intensity.
+This allows you to use `gate` on any flow sample or group of flow samples.

 ```@docs; canonical=false
 gate
 ```